This post may contain affiliate links. Please see our disclosure policy.

 Substitutions and Variations

 • Add in more flavorings if you’d like!
-Lemon extract, rum, orange, and almond extracts are superb with this recipe.
+Lemon extract, rum, orange, and almond extract are superb with this recipe.
 It’s a super buttery pound cake and these flavors add brightness to the cake.

 • Greek yogurt is a good substitute for sour cream.
 If you wanna get fancy, you can also use creme fraiche like I did in my creme fraiche pound cake